2019 Robert Morris Colonials football team

-The 2019 Robert Morris Colonials football team will represent Robert Morris University during the 2019 NCAA Division I FCS football season.
-They will be led by second-year head coach Bernard Clark and play their home games at Joe Walton Stadium.
-They are a member of the Northeast Conference.
+The 2019 Robert Morris Colonials football team represented Robert Morris University during the 2019 NCAA Division I FCS football season.
+They were led by second-year head coach Bernard Clark and played their home games at Joe Walton Stadium.
+They were a member of the Northeast Conference.

-Previous season

-The Colonials finished the 2018 season 2–9, 0–6 in NEC play to finish in last place.

 Preseason

 Preseason coaches' poll

 The NEC released their preseason coaches' poll on July 24, 2019.
 The Colonials were picked to finish in seventh place.

 Preseason All-NEC team

 The Colonials had one player selected to the preseason all-NEC team.